 Crime Number of persons referred for Disciplinary Action

-2017 2018 2019
+2018 2019 2020

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
-Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or drivi ing under the influence in lic quor law violations.
+Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or drivir ng under the influence in li quor law violations.
 Caveat: If you have changed prior years' data, you must add a (YEAR), Line (X) was changed from (A) to (B) because nge.
-Use the following format: "For

-Disciplinary Actions - Public Property

-Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.

-Do not include disciplinary actions that were strictly for school policy violations.
-If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Crime Number of persons referred for Disciplinary Action
+Use the followi ng format: "For Disciplinary Actions - Public Pro Enter the number of persons referred for disciplinary at the following categories.
+Do not include disciplinary actions that were strictly for the disciplinary action is the result of an arrest, please. action for crimes that occior school policy violations Crime Number of persons referred for Disciplinary Action 2018 2019 2020 a.
+Weapons: carrying, possessing, etc. 0 0 0 b.
+Drug abuse violations 0 0 0 c.
+Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or drivir ng under the influence in li quor law violations.

+If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."

+Jnfounded Crimes

+Of those crimes that occurred On Campus , in On mpus property o

+buildings, and on Public Property , enter the number.
+The total number of unfounded crimes should inviolence, or stalking incidents that have been unformers. clude all criminal offenses, hate crimes, domestic vi

+Number

-2017 2018 2019
+2018 2019 2020

 a.
-Weapons: carrying, possessing, etc. 0 0 0

-b.
-Drug abuse violations 0 0 0

-c.
-Liquor law violations 0 0 0
+Total unfounded crimes 0 0 C

-Please Note: Do NOT include drunkenness or dr riving under the influence in liqu uor law violations.

-Caveat: If you have changed prior years' data, you must ad (YEAR), Line (X) was changed from (A) to (B) beca ge.
-Use the following format: "For

-Unfounded Crimes

-Of those crimes that occurred On Campus, in On-campus Student Housing Facilities, on or in Noncampus property or buildings, and on Public Property, enter the number of crimes that were unfounded.

-The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
-Arrests and disciplinary actions cannot be unfounded.
+a.
+Total umounded chines

-Number 2017 2018 2019 a.
-Total unfounded crimes 0 0 0 Please Note: If a reported crime is investigated by the crime is "unfounded."
-Only sworn or commission.
-Count unfounded crimes in the year in which they oned law enforcement person Caveat: If you have changed prior years' data, you must add (YEAR), Line (X) was changed from (A) to (B) because nge.
-Use the followin g format: "For (YEAR), Line (A) was changed from (A) to (b) because se (REASUN).
+Please Note: If a reported crime is investigate d by law enforcement authoritie

+d by law enforcement authoritie ssioned law enforcement perso

+If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."
-2020 Campus Safety and Security Survey

-Institution: UOG Main Campus (240754001)

-User ID: C2407541
+Institution: (240754001) User ID: C2407541